1 Corinthians 11:2

 Now I praise you, brethren, that you remember me in all things and keep the traditions just as I delivered them to you.

 Our culture has institutionalized the tradition of anti-traditionalism.
 Yesterday’s clothes are outmoded; yesterday’s ideas are passé.
-No sin is more grievous than being “behind the times.”
+No sin seems more grievous than being “behind the times.”
 Each new generation is expected to originate something totally new and eagerly jump on board the new train.
-Beanie babies have come and gone; Tickle me Elmos have lost their flare; Cabbage Patch dolls are a long-forgotten craze; and fidget spinners will soon lose their luster.
+Beanie babies have come and gone; Tickle me Elmos have lost their flare; Cabbage Patch dolls are a long-forgotten craze; and fidget spinners have lost their luster.

 Unfortunately, the Church has imbibed much of this cultural food.
 Several years ago, I read a story about a Trinity Church in Connecticut.
 It had been founded by folks who were dissatisfied with the traditions in the churches and who wanted something new, something hip, something relevant.
 However, ten years into their project they discovered something disconcerting: they had developed their own traditions.
 The Wall Street Journal remarked that “these churches were founded by people in rebellion against established institutions.
 Ten years down the road, they have become the establishment.”
 Consequently, the pastor decided to step down.
 “You don’t want to become ossified,” he said.
 “You have to keep thinking freshly on how to do church.”